cladellas/bashbullet/README.md

 ===================================
  a simple X11 pushbullet notification daemon for linux desktop written in bash

- bashbullet would only display message that being sent while bashbullet is running
+ bashbullet would only display new message while it is running
  setting up a new browser client for message management but disable browser notification and use bashbullet for notification is recommended
  see config_sample to set up target_filter to only display message sent to a certain device